-- (a) If an interpreter is not able to be physically present with the worker during the con/arb or mediation, consecutive interpreting will be used (i.e. the interpreter listens to a segment, may take notes and interprets while the speaker pauses). - (b) The Arbitrator/Mediator will remind the legal practitioners and any other participants to adapt their participation to facilitate the interpreter's participation.
+- (a) If an interpreter is not physically present with the worker during the con/arb or mediation, consecutive interpreting will be used (i.e. the interpreter listens to a segment, may take notes and interprets while the speaker pauses).
+Note: - Interpreters provided by the Commission are not required attend at the worker's location to interpret in-person.
+Interpreting by telephone is required only. - (b) The arbitrator/mediator will remind the legal practitioners and any other participants to adapt their participation to facilitate the interpreter's participation.
 It is likely that increased time will be needed for interpreting and interpreters must be able to finish interpreting and must not be stopped or interrupted.